Wilkerson, Humana-Paredes upend tough U.S. beach volleyball duo in Ostrava quarterfinals | CBC Sports

 Wilkerson, Humana-Paredes upend tough U.S. beach volleyball duo in Ostrava quarterfinals

-Canadians to face Americans Terese Cannon and Sarah Sponcil in Saturday's semis
+Canadians to face Americans Terese Cannon and Sarah Sponcil in Sunday's semis

 The set streak is over, but Brandie Wilkerson and Melissa Humana-Paredes are semifinal-bound at the Ostrava Elite16 beach volleyball tournament in the Czech Republic.

-However, Wilkerson and Humana-Paredes regrouped and pulled out a 15-12 win in the deciding set and will face another American duo, Terese Cannon and Sarah Sponcil, in the semifinals at 8 p.m ET.
+However, Wilkerson and Humana-Paredes regrouped and pulled out a 15-12 win in the deciding set and will face another American duo, Terese Cannon and Sarah Sponcil, in the semifinals on Sunday at 3 a.m.
+ET.

 Cannon and Sponcil didn't lose a set in their first four matches in Ostrava before Brazil's Eduarda (Duda) Lisboa and Ana Patricia Ramos swept them 2-0 on Friday.

+In Sunday's other semifinal, Duda and Ana Patricia meet Nina Brunner and Tanja Hüberli of Switzerland at 4 a.m.
+ET.

-In Saturday's 52-minute contest, Wilkerson and Humana-Paredes held leads of 7-3 and 11-7 in the third set but Kloth and Nuss fought back to draw even.
+Wilkerson and Humana-Paredes held leads of 7-3 and 11-7 in the third set of Saturday's 52-minute contest, but Kloth and Nuss fought back to draw even.

 The Canadians went up 13-11 after Kloth touched the net on her follow through but she redeemed herself scoring off a block.